pureconfig/pureconfig/docs/src/main/tut/add-support-for-complex-types.md

 }
 ```

-Because PureConfig is based on Shapeless and Shapeless doesn't support non-case classes and interfaces,
+Because PureConfig is based on shapeless and shapeless doesn't support non-case classes and interfaces,
 the class above cannot be read automatically by PureConfig.

 #### Add support for Identifiable

 ##### Method 1: Use a Scala copy of the configuration

 Because PureConfig works out-of-the-box with Scala sealed familes of case classes, one simple solution
-to support unsupported complex types is to
+to support unsupported complex types is to:

 1. define a hierarchy of Scala classes mirroring the complex type;
 2. define a conversion from this Scala configuration to the complex type.